Built for job-site closeout

 Contractor Deficiency List

-Built for Contractor Deficiency List.
+Built for Contractor Deficiency List on active job sites.
 The app keeps field notes, trade ownership, and closeout reports in one place.

 Quick answer